yopito/fedora-epel-pkg/README.md

         (that is nice since uthash is not packaged for el5, either in OS, update or EPEL yum channels)

-## howto use these source packaging
+## Howto to build RPMs from this git repo

-If you want to use this stuff to rebuild yourself your binary packages, here the instructions to achieve it.
+If you don't want to use the binary packages from the COPR space hosted by Fedora, you can use the packaging provided here.
+Here the instructions to achieve it.

 * branch `el5` : source packaging for el5 (RHEL5, CentOS5, etc)
 * branch `master` : source packaging for all other platforms than el5

-Getting tired of `tito` stuff, uses a more conventional file structure:
+Getting tired of `tito` stuff, I use a more conventional file structure:

 ```
 <pkg>/SPECS/ ......... contains the Specfile of package <pkg>